josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Sometimes I'd feel a compulsion to fire up Claude Code and have it work on something, even when I had nothing in mind to accomplish.
 At times, I'd even catch myself about to ask AI to help me skip past things in _real life_, it had become so habitual. _Hey Claude, do these dishes for me_.

 I'm very familiar with that sort of compulsion, and I recognized it as soon as I stepped back: I wanted to _play_ AI, like a video game.
-I craved more of that _feeling_; that dopamine hit of accomplishing things unbelievably fast.
+I wanted that dopamine hit of _feeling like_ I was accomplishing things unbelievably fast.
 (Not unlike a video game, actually.)

+It wasn't just the _result_ I was after; it was also the feeling.
+And that should've been a major warning that my priorities were out of alignment.

 All the work I had AI do for me could've been a fantastic learning opportunity.
 Instead, I mostly just traded my own potential growth for...a pile of junk, essentially.
 And I did it _happily_.
 Enthusiastically, even.